attrigo/asapp/README.md

 ***

-Provides the following basic CRUD operations to manage tasks:
+Provides the following basic CRUD operations to manage projects and tasks:
-* Create tasks
+* Create projects and tasks
-* Update tasks
+* Update projects and tasks
-* Find tasks
+* Find projects and tasks
-* Delete tasks
+* Delete projects and tasks

 ## Requirements